Esylus/Coding-Standards/3_TestingStandards.md

 * Analyze and determine what modules/parts of the software might be impacted – the development and BA teams can be instrumental in providing this information
 * Take a look at your test cases and determine if you will have to do a full, partial or unit regression.
 Identify the ones that will fit your situation
 * Schedule the time and test away!

-### Acceptance Testing

-### Acceptance Testing vs End-to-end testing

-User Acceptance Test is a phase in a typical software development process.

-From the other side, End-To-End test is one of the approaches to testing the complex applications which involves all layers of the application to interact with each other during test execution.

-It means that you can execute End-to-End test in User Acceptance Test phase, and you can't consider those two terms as one, that has the same meaning.

-End-to-End testing is typically performed by a technical QA team, whereas User Acceptance Testing is typically performed by a business user.
-The perspectives are different, and while some duplication of effort could happen, the defects identified may vary.

-### 2.4 3rd Party Testing

-* Project is submitted to a 3rd party company for testing purposes.
-They may conduct a wide range of tests depending on the what they have been requested to do.

-### 2.5 Load Testing

-Load testing is the process of putting simulated demand on software, an application or website in a way that tests or demonstrates it's behaviour under various conditions.

-Load testing involves applying ordinary stress to a software application or IT system to see if it can perform as intended under normal conditions.
-It is related to stress testing, but load testing ensures that a given function, program, or system can handle what it's designed to handle while stress testing is about overloading / applying unlikely load scenarios upon the software until it breaks.

-Load testing best practices:
-1- Clear browser cache and cookies before recording traffic.
-2- Start recording a new scenario from the